adcastex/cvaNaiveBayes/README.md

 ### naive_bayes_r$predict(new_data)

 This function launches predictions from the model trained in the fit function on the new_data dataframe, which has the same number of variables as X. The function returns a vector containing the predictions made.
+In this function, new_data must have the same number of columns as variable X in the fit function.

 ### naive_bayes_r$predict_proba(new_data)

 This function launches predictions from the model trained in the fit function on the new_data dataframe, which has the same number of variables as X. The function returns a vector of prediction probabilities.
+In this function, new_data must have the same number of columns as variable X in the fit function.

 ### naive_bayes_r$print()